 Explore an example of how YAML is used in Kubernetes.

 An introductory video to why containers are a great way to package your cloud-native applications.

 Labs that introduce you to containers and Docker.
 Learn how to run your first container, add value with custom images, and manage data in containers.

 This video explains the history of containers and how Kubernetes came to be.

 Explore different methods to deploy Kubernetes locally to emulate what you would do in a real cloud on your local machine.

 Containerizing your applications

-Docker commands, Dockerfiles, and using Docker with the IBM Cloud Container Registry.
+An introduction to Docker commands, Dockerfiles, and using Docker with container registries.